mlsquared/fling/README.md

 * Sandboxed Application: a web page or mobile app that run in a web or web-like security sandbox.

-* Sandboxed Initiator Beacon (a.k.a., beacon): a piece of javascript (or app code) that operates within a sandboxed application to make its presence known to nearby unsandboxed beacon detectors.
+* Fling Initiator Beacon (a.k.a., Sandboxed Initiator Beacon, beacon): a piece of javascript (or app code) that operates within a sandboxed application to make its presence known to nearby unsandboxed beacon detectors.
 Because beacon is sandboxed, it can only perform operations that available to sandboxed applications.
 At the very least, a sandboxed application can force DNS queries, download small files, open connections to a variety of IP addresses.
 The operations performed by the beacon establish a low bitrate covert channel that can be detected by unsandboxed beacon detectors.

-* Unsandboxed Beacon Detector (a.k.a., beacon detector): a beacon detector runs as part of sandbox-reachable services on the device offering one or more services to sandboxed applications.
+* Fling Beacon Detector (a.k.a., unsandboxed beacon detector, beacon detector): a beacon detector runs as part of sandbox-reachable services on the device offering one or more services to sandboxed applications.
 As implied by the title, the beacon detector is not subject to the limitations